Annual Scientific Meeting 2024

 Prof Pascale Guitera is the Director of the Sydney Melanoma Diagnostic Centre at Royal Prince Alfred Hospital and a faculty member of the Melanoma Institute Australia.
 She holds an academic position at the University of Sydney with a particular interest in new diagnosis tools for skin cancers.

-Talk: Alternatives treatment for lentigo maligna: review of evidence and the RADICAL trial
+Talk: Alternative treatment for lentigo maligna: review of evidence and the RADICAL trial

 Prof Victoria Mar is a Fellow of the Australasian College of Dermatologists and Director of the Victorian Melanoma Service at the Alfred Hospital.
 She is an Adjunct Professor at the School of Public Health and Preventive Medicine, Monash University having completed her PhD in ‘Clinical and Molecular Characteristics of Aggressive Melanoma’ in 2015.
 She has an interest in early melanoma diagnosis and surveillance of high-risk individuals.
 Prof Mar is a member of the Cancer Council Australia Melanoma Guidelines Working Group and Board member of Melanoma and Skin Cancer Trials.